GedasGa/Catalog-App/README.md

 ## What it is and it does

 It is a RESTful web application using the Python framework Flask along with  third-party OAuth authentication.
-More over, project implements a JSON endpoint that serves the same information as displayed in the HTML endpoints for an arbitrary item in the catalog.
+Moreover, project implements a JSON endpoint that serves the same information as displayed in the HTML endpoints for an arbitrary item in the catalog.

 ## Required Libraries and Dependencies